 - When going to the toilet, the student ID card must be handed in at the front to the examination invigilator.
 Only one person is allowed to leave the room at a time.

 - Follow the instructions of the examiners or room supervisors.

 - The examiners or room supervisors determine the seating arrangements.

 - If a preliminary performance test (Prüfungsvorleistung, PVL) is required for the exam, make sure you have passed it; either the PVL you passed is on file at meine.thga.de or you have the paper certificate (please bring the certificate with you).

 Completion of the exam

 - As soon as the exam is considered finished, immediately put your pencil aside.

 - If you finish earlier, you may turn in your exam and leave the room.

 You can deregister from any written or oral examination up to one week before the respective exam date.
 The deregistration period ends on that weekday on which the exam is scheduled meine.thga.de at the same time in the week before the exam.

 Please note that the deregistration period is calculated based on the dates and time stored in HIS.
-This rule does also apply if individual appointments for oral examinations have been made.
+This rule does also apply for oral examinations.